budbjames/jquerymobilebookrepos/1-jquery-mobile-basics/readme.md

 ---

+### 3 - <a href="/jquerymobilecookbook/book/blob/master/1-jquery-mobile-basics/recipe-3.adoc">What is jQuery Mobile?</a>

+*author:* <a href="mailto:rwhitbeck@appendto.com">Ralph Whitbeck</a>

+*Description:* Cover the basics of what jQuery Mobile is...what problem it solves.
+Talk about progressive enhancement and the graded browser support.

+---

-### 3 - <a href="/jquerymobilecookbook/book/blob/master/1-jquery-mobile-basics/recipe-3.adoc">Including jQuery and jQuery Mobile in an HTML Page</a>
+### 4 - <a href="/jquerymobilecookbook/book/blob/master/1-jquery-mobile-basics/recipe-4.adoc">Including jQuery and jQuery Mobile in an HTML Page</a>

 *author:* <a href="mailto:sys.sgx@gmail.com">Panagiotis Tsalaportas</a> (@syssgx)

+*status:* Needs to be reformatted

 *Description:* Information on how to get these libraries and include them in a page

----

-### 4 - <a href="/jquerymobilecookbook/book/blob/master/1-jquery-mobile-basics/recipe-4.adoc">Creating your First jQuery Mobile Page</a>

-*author:* <a href="mailto:sys.sgx@gmail.com">Panagiotis Tsalaportas</a> (@syssgx) - 6-10-2012

-*Description:* Creating your first jQuery Mobile page.
-Cover the role that various elements and data-attributes play in determining the layout and function of a standard jQuery Mobile page.

 ---